Academic Program

 Course Majors and Minors | Honors Majors and Minors

-The German Studies Program offers students a wide variety of courses in language, literature, film and culture taught in German, as well as classes in anthropology and sociology, art, history, music, philosophy, and political science.
-Stressing the interrelatedness of linguistic competency and broad cultural literacy, German studies classes cover a wide range of literary periods, intellectual history, and film and visual culture.
-The diverse approaches to German culture(s) prepare students for graduate work in several academic disciplines, as well as for a variety of international careers.
-German studies can be pursued as course major or minor or as a major and minor in the Honors Program.
+The German Studies Program offers a robust curriculum in language, literature, film, and culture, with courses conducted in German and select courses offered in English translation.
+Students can also explore interdisciplinary connections through courses cross-listed in anthropology, sociology, art, history, music, philosophy, and political science.
+Emphasizing the interrelatedness of linguistic competence and broad cultural literacy, the program covers a wide array of literary periods, intellectual history, and film and visual culture.
+These diverse approaches to German cultures prepare students for graduate studies in multiple fields, as well as for a variety of international careers.

-Students are expected to be sufficiently proficient in the German language to use it for written and oral work.
-To this end, we strongly advise students to spend an academic semester—preferably spring semester—in a German-speaking country before their senior year.
+In either track, students are expected to achieve sufficient proficiency in German to complete both written and oral work in the language.
+To this end, the program strongly recommends that students spend a semester—ideally the spring term—studying in a German-speaking country before their senior year.